The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A chargeable gain or allowable loss will arise if all or part of the consideration given to the vendor on a takeover involves cash.

 If the old shares are exchanged for cash, this is a disposal of all of the original shares and a gain or loss will arise.
 This is calculated in the normal way using the share matching rules.
-For guidance on calculating the gain on share disposals, see the Shares guidance note.
+For guidance on calculating the gain on share disposals, see the Disposal of shares ― individuals guidance note.

 If the old shares are exchanged for a mixture of new securities plus cash, this is a part disposal for CGT.
 A gain or loss will arise on the cash element, but not on the securities element (as long as the share-for-share rules are not disapplied, see below).
 Wherever a part disposal arises, the allowable cost that can be deducted from the cash proceeds is calculated by using the formula: